nix-community/nixos-avf-image-app/README.md

 - after that the vm will stop
 - reopen terminal and run again: bash /mnt/shared/image/[replace.sh](http://replace.sh/)
 - this time it will take longer, after the restart it should start nixos

+# Notes for dev

+fastlane must be run in android studio's terminal (otherwise it may fail to run aapt2 etc due to dynamic linking)